 Part A of the paper shall contain ten short answer questions and the candidate is required to attempt any seven questions.
-Each question will carry 2 marks for correct answer.
-(7 x 2 marks each = 14 marks)

-Part B of the paper will consist of four questions one question from each unit with internal choice.
+Each question will carry 2 marks for correct answer.(7 x 2 marks each = 14 marks)Part B of the paper will consist of four questions one question from each unit with internal choice.
+Each question will carry 10 marks.(4 x 10 marks each = 40 marks)

-Semester Code of The Course Title of The Course/Paper NHEQF Level Credits v DSE HPHY 303 Mathematical Physics & Special Theory of Relativity (I) 7 3 Level of Course Type of The Course Delivery Type of Introductory Core Lecture, Forty Five diagnostic and formative lecture hours. assessment ts during Prerequisites or equivalent. ics courses of Central Board of Objectives of The Course : understanding of mat strong foundation in the The objective of this course is to provide students with a comprehensive understanding of mathematical physics.
-The course aims to develop a strong foundation in the principles and concepts of mathematical physics, and their applications in describing the physical theories.
+Semester Code of The Course Title of The Course/Paper NHEQF Level Credits v DSE HPHY 303 Mathematical Physics & Special Theory of Relativity (I) 7 3 Level of Course Type of The Course Delivery Type of T Introductory Core Lecture, Forty Five diagnostic and formative lecture hours. assessment ts during Prerequisites or equivalent. ics courses of Central Board of Objectives of The Course : understanding of mat strong foundation in th course is to provide students w hematical physics.
+The course he principles and concepts of m in describing the physical theo e aims to d nathematical evelop a

-Unit - I: Coordinate Transformation
+Unit - I : Coordinate Transformation